Date of last revision: July 2021

 You will be given the opportunity to opt out each time you are contacted, and you may also opt out at any other time.
 This will not affect the lawfulness of processing that took place prior to your opt-out.

 We never pass your details to third parties outside our group of companies so that they can market to you for their own purposes.

-Do we transfer personal data outside the European Economic Area (EEA)?
+Do we transfer personal data outside the UK?

-- Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection that it has in Europe.
+- Where we use certain service providers, we may use specific contracts approved by UK legislation which give personal data a suitable level of protection.

 How do we keep your personal data secure?

 We have security measures in place designed to prevent data loss, to preserve data integrity, and to regulate access to the data.
 Only our authorised employees and third parties processing data on our behalf have access to your personal data.

 We take all reasonable steps to keep your data safe and secure and to ensure the data is accessed only by those who have a legitimate interest to do so.
 Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorised access.